geez0219/website-ng/src/assets/branches/r1.0/example/image_generation/dcgan.md

 <h2>Building components</h2>

-<h3>Step 1: Prepare training and define pipeline</h3>
+### Step 1: Prepare training and define a `Pipeline`

-We are loading data from tf.keras.datasets.mnist and defining series of operations to perform on the data before the training
+We are loading data from tf.keras.datasets.mnist and defining a series of operations to perform on the data before the training:

 ```python